Mexico backs Trump's plan to overhaul asylum rules: Washington Post

 That order has been temporary suspended by a U.S. judge.

-Reporting by Lucia Mutikani; Editing by Tom Brown
+Reporting by Lucia Mutikani; additional reporting by Dave Graham and Delphine Schrank in Mexico City and David Brunnstrom in Washington; Editing by Tom Brown and Marguerita Choy